 - Creating conflict for clients or other employees

-- Improper use of the company’s monies
+- Improper use of company funds

 - Not abiding by workplace policies

 If you are satisfied that a valid reason for dismissal exists, you must ensure that you provide adequate notice, an opportunity to respond, and the reasons for dismissal.
-You should consider providing ‘warnings’ or offer mediation conferences to your ex before considering dismissal, as often their behaviour or performance may improve and you may be less likely to face an unfair dismissal claim.
+You should consider providing ‘warnings’ or offer mediation conferences to your ex-partner before considering dismissal, as often their behaviour or performance may improve and you may be less likely to face an unfair dismissal claim.